 Sonny’s music is more than just a backdrop for his drug use.
 When he first tells the narrator that he wants to play jazz the narrator tries to indicate he will have to play the music that will pay, not necessarily what he wants to play. “‘No, I don't know that,’ said Sonny, surprising me.
 ‘I think people ought to do what they want to do, what else are they alive for’” (283)?
 Here Sonny represents the proletariat against the capitalist system.
 Sonny is saying we should not let the system dictate who we are.
 The author makes a veiled statement about rebellion against the system later.
 When Sonny is looking out the window of his brother’s apartment and says “‘All that hatred down there,’" he said, "’all that hatred and misery and love.
 It's a wonder it doesn't blow the avenue apart’" (291).
 While this is not a call to action by the author, it is a warning.
-James Baldwin is telling the ruling capitalist class that their system of class and racial oppression will result in rebellion, in the avenue blowing apart.
+Baldwin is telling the ruling capitalist class that their system of class and racial oppression will result in rebellion, in the avenue blowing apart.

-Sonny’s Blues is at its base a tale of two brothers.
-Both black, both at the bottom rung of society.
-One brother, the narrator, lives within the structures of the racial and class culture society has built.
-The other brother, Sonny, chooses the soft rebellion of jazz and drugs.
+“Sonny’s Blues” is in essence a tale of two brothers, both black and both near the bottom rung of society.
+One brother, the narrator, lives within the structures predetermined by a racist and classist society.
+The other brother, Sonny, chooses the (softer) rebellion of jazz and drugs.
 He chooses an attempt to control his own life.
 Through both of them, we are informed of the hopelessness of black America imposed by the ruling caste.
 We see how societal structures, even religion, serve only to hide the issue, not solve it.
 And we realize that the only solution is rebellion.
 This may be the soft rebellion of choosing another way.
 However, if society fails to change and find a way to fix the problem, it will result in violence in the streets to overthrow the system in place.
-In a way, Sonny is the Marxist prophet telling us what is to come.
+In a way, Sonny is prophetic, telling us what is to come.
 It is best summed up while Sonny is playing piano with a small band led by Creole,

-“Then Creole stepped forward to remind them that what they were playing was the blues.
+Then Creole stepped forward to remind them that what they were playing was the blues.
 He hit something in all of them, he hit something in me, myself, and the music tightened and deepened, apprehension began to beat the air.
 Creole began to tell us what the blues were all about.
 They were not about anything very new.
 He and his boys up there were keeping it new, at the risk of ruin, destruction, madness, and death, in order to find new ways to make us listen.
 For, while the tale of how we suffer, and how we are delighted, and how we may triumph is never new, it always must be heard.
-There isn't any other tale to tell, it's the only light we've got in all this darkness” (293).
+There isn't any other tale to tell; it's the only light we've got in all this darkness (293).

 Works Cited